nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 )
 ```

-## Scraping Multiple Terms
+## Scraping multiple terms

 I originally wrote the scraper last summer, to scrape Fall 2019 classes at UCLA.
 As winter rolled around, I realized I needed to update the scraper and database to accommodate multiple terms.

 My initial approach to multiple terms was to create a new database for each term.
 My original database was named to `fall2019` and the new database was renamed to `winter2020`.
 However, this didn't seem like a sustainable option, especially if I wanted to compare data across terms.

-Around this time, my friend [Richard](http://ryang72.com/) also pointed out an interesting tidbit to me: even though they weren't listed on the main "Schedule of Classes" page, one could create course search page urls for any term back to 1999 by modifying the `t` variable.
-The webpages were all in the same format as the current page, so I could scrape 20 years of course enrollment data.
+Around this time, my friend [Richard](http://ryang72.com/) also pointed out an interesting tidbit to me: even though they weren't listed on the main Schedule of Classes page, one could create course search page urls for any term back to 1999 by modifying the `t` variable.[^4] The webpages were all in the same format as the current page, so I could scrape 20 years of course enrollment data.
 This was exciting.

-### Subject Area Changes
+### Subject area changes

 I set out to think about how multiple terms would affect my current data, and how the schema could grow to handle more courses/sections.
 I figured the easiest place to start would be with subject areas, which should be constant throughout terms.